 Hiking Huangshan Mountain

 As soon as you set foot on the top of the mountain, prepare to pick your jaw up off the ground.
 Huangshan is filled with storybook paths showcasing beautiful views.
 Here are some of my favorite sights:

 This attraction is so special it needs its own section.
 Located about 90 minutes west of Bright Top Peak and an hour’s hike from the Baiyun Hotel, it’s worth going out of the way to see.
 It was built

 by ancient monks in 1987 and spans two sheer cliff faces.
 The view looking down isn’t as scary as you might think, but boy does it make for a great photo op!

-Nearby are also breathtaking views of the West Sea and a beautifully crafted stone pagoda.
+Nearby are more breathtaking views of the West Sea and a beautifully crafted stone pagoda.
 To get the Fairy Bridge classic shot, just find a friend and have them stand on the outcropping just southwest of the bridge.

 Starting And Ending Your Days

-At the end of my first day on Huangshan I hiked to Turtle Peak, just a short trek from the Bai Yun Hotel and a great spot to see the sun set over the sea of mountains.
+At the end of my first day on Huangshan I hiked to Turtle Peak, just a short trek from the Bai Yun Hotel and a great spot to watch the sun set over the sea of mountains.
 I had to pry myself away after it got dark because it was such a great photo spot!

 If the sunset was something special, the sunrise and entire morning experience was simply unforgettable.
 The sunrise itself was nice, but the sound of the birds singing as I walked along the empty mountain paths just before dawn was incredible.
 Just after sunrise, head to White Goose Ridge for magnificent, water-color like light on the mountains.